 The custom of carrying banners goes back a long way in County Clare – at least as far as the Battle of Clontarf in 1014.
 Over the ensuing centuries, banners became a unifying factor.
 Brian O'Dalaigh, writing for ClareLibrary.ie, explained that most trade guilds in Clare had their own banners – and a political one.
 “The reason the name stuck with Clare. . . was that custom of greeting politicians with banners, particularly at election time, survived longer in Clare than in other counties.
 The Parnellite and de Valera eras coincided with the rise of the GAA and the name soon transferred to the county's hurling and football teams.”

-8. The crest of Co.
-Clare features six different symbols, each with their own special meaning.
+The crest of Co.
+Clare features six different symbols, each with its own special meaning

 On Clare’s crest, the rose is a tribute to the Burren, with its distinct flora; the tau cross as a nod to Clare’s rich heritage of antiquity; the antique Irish crown as a symbol of the ancient Kingdom of Thomond, which made up most of what constitutes County Clare today; the pile reversed fleuried at the point suggests a plane departing Shannon Airport; the stag’s head commemorates the many Clare families whose shield and crests bear this motif, such as Meehan, Curtin, Cullinan, Hehir, O'Connor, O'Connell and many more; and the circle of fire represents the electricity stations of Moneypoint and Ardnacrusha.
 The crest was introduced officially in 1986 by the Clare County Council, with input from Clare residents.